SQream/sqream_docs/tutorials/getting_started/recommended_configuration.rst

 Recommended BIOS settings
 ==========================

-The below settings may have a variety of names, or may not exist on your system.
+The BIOS settings may have a variety of names, or may not exist on your system.
+Each system vendor has a different set of settings and variables.

 It is safe to skip any and all of the configuration steps, but this may impact performance.

-If any doubt arises, consult the documentation for your server for the correct way to apply the settings.
+If any doubt arises, consult the documentation for your server or your hardware vendor for the correct way to apply the settings.

 .. list-table::
    :widths: auto